communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dl>
 <dt><strong>learning disability (LD)</strong></dt>
 <dd>A disorder that impacts the way a person processes information, or the way they understand or use language (spoken or written).
 Can also refer to an inability (specific difficulty) to listen, think, speak, read, write, spell, or do mathematics.
 People of all levels of intelligence can have an LD.
-The term &ldquo;learning disability&rdquo; does not refer to problems that are primarily the result of visual, hearing, or physical disabilities; intellectual disabilities; emotional disturbance; or environmental, cultural, or economic disadvantage.
+The term &ldquo;learning disability&rdquo; does not refer to problems that are primarily the result of visual, hearing, or physical disabilities; intellectual disabilities; emotional disturbance; or environmental, or economic disadvantage.
 Specific learning disabilities include dyslexia, dyscalculia, and dysgraphia, or the term may refer to more general difficulties such as auditory processing problems.</dd>
 <dt><strong>Least Restrictive Environment (LRE)</strong></dt>
 <dd>Legal/legislative term for an education program to ensure that a student is educated with general education students as much as is possible for the student, and that special or separate classes are used only when the student cannot be educated in regular classes even with extra supports and services.&nbsp;<strong>OR</strong>&nbsp;Means that students with disabilities must be educated to the maximum extent possible/appropriate with students without disabilities.</dd>
 <dt><strong>Local Workforce Investment Board (LWIB)</strong></dt>